LSSTDESC/N5K/README.md

 To enter, you must have made a draft entry pull request on this repository by **January 15, 2021** (17:00 PST).

-You will then have one week to finalise your entry.
-Final updates to entry pull requests must be made by **January 22, 2021** (17:00 PST).
+You will then have time to finalise your entry.
+Final updates to entry pull requests must be made by **February 5th, 2021** (17:00 PST) (extended from January 22nd, 2021).

 ## FAQ